skip to Main Content

 Distant Relative

+As I grew older, I often thought, “I haven’t done anything wrong, so why is he treating me this way?
+How can he live with such an attitude?”
+Over time, I began to understand that my uncle favored boys over girls.
 When I was 22, my grandfather passed away.
-With his death, the bond between our families faded, we lost touch.
+With his death, the bond between our families faded, and we lost touch.
 A part of me felt relieved – I no longer had to see or meet my uncle again.

 Years passed.
-I learned that both of my uncle’s sons were married, and each had two daughters.
+I learned that both of my uncles’ sons were married, and each had two daughters.
 Life had moved on, but I hadn’t forgotten the unease I’d felt around him.

 Then, in the midst of our conversation, she asked, “Would you like to speak to your uncle?”

 My heart skipped a beat.
 How could I say no?
 I hesitated for a moment before agreeing.
 As I waited for him to come to the phone, a thought crossed my mind- I had disliked this man my entire life, and now I was about to speak to him.
 What would I say?
-I laughed to myself at how strange life can be.

 When he came on the line, I was surprised by the warmth in his voice.
 He open-heartedly shared his daily routine —living with his wife near the mountains without television or social media, and his children were settled abroad.
 He enjoyed helping people in small, quiet ways, spending time at the spiritual center.
 As he spoke, I could hear the honesty in his words.

+The bitterness I had carried for years faded, and now I could respect him.
 Then, in that moment of quiet realisation, something else struck me.
-His past behaviour towards me and my sisters- it wasn’t entirely his fault.
-My grandmother had always treated us as inferior, and perhaps that had shaped how others behaved towards us, including him.
+His past behaviour towards me and my sisters wasn’t entirely his fault.
+My grandmother had always treated me and my sisters as inferior; my brother was the apple of her eye.
+Perhaps that had shaped how others behaved towards us, including him.

 As the conversation ended, I felt something unexpected – lightness.